 Linda Kaye Henning (center) was the daughter of producer Paul Henning who had a talent for creating schlocky sitcoms, one of which was "Petticoat Junction," which managed to run for seven seasons on CBS.
 (Henning also created "The Beverly Hillbillies" and "Green Acres.")
 Anyway, Linda Kaye Henning hung around the longest, making occasional TV appearances up until 2000.
 Check imdb.com and you'll see a movie credit for her in 2007.
 (You may also discover that Dennis Hopper, of all people, made a guest appearance on "Petticoat Junction" in 1964.)

-The three actresses went on the road to publicize "Petticoat Junction" and stopped in Cleveland for an appearance on "The Mike Douglas Show," which is how I happened to interview them.
-I kept the photo, but cannot find any copy of the story I wrote.
+The three actresses went on the road in the early fall of 1963 to publicize "Petticoat Junction" and stopped in Cleveland for an appearance on "The Mike Douglas Show," which is how I happened to interview them.
+I kept the photo, but cannot find any copy of the story I wrote, probably because (1) I only watched the program the obligatory one time, and (2) it's often difficult to get an interesting interview from three people simultaneously, especially when they don't have any shared anecdotes to pass along.
+With Ms. Henning as the boss's daughter, the other two were very careful about their comments, though Ms. Riley was more loose-lipped than the others, though her comments were more of the you-had-to-be-there variety.

 Woodell left the series after two seasons and was replaced by Lori Saunders; Riley did the same, but her replacement, Gunilla Hutton, lasted only one year before she was replaced by Meredith MacRae, daughter of Gordon and Sheila MacRae.
 And if there was such a thing as a standout on this show, it was Meredith MacRae, whose life, tragically, was cut short by brain cancer in 2000.
 She was 56 years old.

-Because it ran seven season, "Petticoat Junction" was regarded as a hit, but while I've enjoyed a lot of bad television shows, I couldn't tolerate this one.
-However, I did enjoy meeting those three actresses.
-And I've got to figure Woodell's early retirement from acting meant she had found other things that interested her more.
+But back to my rather brief meeting with the three program's original daughters, I've got to figure Woodell's early retirement from acting meant she had found other things that interested her more.
 She also was a singer who made at least one album.
 She died in September, 2015.

 Riley, born in 1940, was the oldest of those who played Betty Jo, Bobbie Jo or Billie Jo.
 She also appeared in a short-lived comedy series called "Dusty's Trail" (1973-74), and before that spent two years on "Hee-Haw."